 VII.
-Planned Analysis for FY17
+Planned Analysis for FY18

-In accordance with OMB guidelines and recommendations, FMCS plans to analyze the below PSCs from the FY17 inventory.
-These PSCs are different than the PSCs analyzed for FY16 and, instead, will focus on IT and telecommunication requirements, which were FMCS' largest obligations of the fiscal year.
+In accordance with OMB guidelines and recommendations, FMCS plans to analyze the below PSCs from the FY18 inventory.
+These PSCs are different than the PSCs analyzed for FY17 and, instead, will focus on FMCS' newest and largest requirements which affect the agency as a whole.